 When OSA is caused by discrete anatomic abnormalities of the upper airway (e.g., enlarged tonsils or enlarged tongue), surgery to correct these abnormalities is covered if medically necessary, based on adequate documentation in the medical record supporting the significant contribution.

-E. Hypoglossal nerve stimulation (HGNS) (eff.
-4/8/2019) - may be considered if all of the following are met:
+E. Hypoglossal nerve stimulation (HGNS)- may be considered if all the following are met:

 Age ≥ 22